 - Animal – human interaction

-The study programme of Animal Sciences is designed to train Bachelors of the highest qualification in agriculture, using the pedagogical-scientific potential, experimental base, laboratories to study the breeding value, reproduction and quality of animal products.
+The study programme of Animal Science is designed to train Bachelors of the highest qualification in agriculture, using the pedagogical-scientific potential, experimental base, laboratories to study the breeding value, reproduction and quality of animal products.

 Bachelor’s studies in Animal Husbandry Technology provide the latest knowledge about animal production technologies and their management, information technologies, animal genetics and breeding, traditional and organic animal husbandry, animal breeding and husbandry technologies and skills in their application in various fields.